johnpark144/Facebook_clone_project--Django/README.md

 - Creater : Yeonghwan Park (John Park)
 - Main Tools : Python(Django)
 - Sub Tools : Html, CSS(Bootstrap), JS(Jquery), Python(Beautifulsoup)
-- Explantion : <br>
-This is Facebook clone page that I built by refering to orginal Facebook site.
+- Explantion : This is Facebook clone page that I built by refering to orginal Facebook site.
 - Hard Part and Solution : <br>
 1. while implementing likes-function, I used to fix "model" file many time, as many "MVC" developer know, model file is very sensitive since it's about Database, one day in the middle of deleting and migrating datas back and force, "migrate" was not working at all in error "no such table", so it makes me wasting a lot of time, thankfuly I've got the solution which is "py manage.py migrate --run-syncdb" that makes Datebase table once again, I don't know if it is difficult error to django developer or not, but back then I found it hard as I made it as 1st self-project without any help from others